Getting Started

 MATIC Tokens

-We recommend using Coinbase to buy your first MATIC, but any exchange or onramp will do: Coinbase, Binance, Crypt.com, ramp.network, Moonpay.
+We recommend using Coinbase to buy your first MATIC, but any exchange or onramp will do, including Coinbase, Binance, Crypt.com, ramp.network, and Moonpay.
 Just make sure you send the MATIC to your wallet address on the Polygon network.
-That goes for any other exchange you’re buying crypto on as well.
-Make sure it’s on the Polygon network.
+That goes for any other exchange where you’re buying crypto as well.

 If you’re using a wallet like MetaMask or Brave, you can buy MATIC/USDC with a credit card from inside your wallet.
 Again, just make sure it’s on the Polygon network.